Strangways Land Act

-The Strangways Land Act, Strangways Act or Waste Lands Amendment Act, were common names for legislation enacted in January 1869 in the colony of South Australia, formally titled An Act to further amend the "Waste Lands Act" 1869.
+The Waste Lands Amendment Act 1868-9, commonly known as the Strangways Land Act or Strangways Act, was enacted in January 1869 in the colony of South Australia, with the long title An Act to further amend the "Waste Lands Act".
 The Act enabled the purchase of land for farmers, allowing for closer settlement in areas of the province suited to more intensive agriculture, rather than vast pastoral runs on uncleared land leased from the government.
 It is named for Henry Strangways, who was premier and attorney-general when the legislation was passed, and had previously been the Minister for Crown Lands.

 It followed the Scrub Lands Act 1866, which enabled long-term leases of crown land between farmers and the government for the first time, but with the proviso that the farmer would clear a certain proportion of the land each year.

 Background

 Land had been surveyed and sold for farming in the more temperate climate areas of the province, and nearer to Adelaide, with the much larger expanses retained as crown land.
 Squatters had established pastoral runs in this crown land.
 A system of crown leases was established to provide some level of tenure to the pastoralists and income to the government from these lands.
 The parliament gained responsibility for these crown lands in 1857.
 Several attempts had been made for land legislation after 1857.
 A Select Committee on the Sale of Crown Lands was chaired by C. H. Goode in 1865; however its report was of marginal value.

 By the mid-1860s dense mallee scrub still covered several large tracts of land, and the South Australian Parliament passed the Scrub Lands Act 1866, intended to encourage settlers on the land.
 By this act, blocks of up to a square mile were offered on 21-year lease in these areas.
 Annual rental was determined by bids at an auction.
 The lessee was required to clear five per cent of the land annually for the following 20 years, or until all arable land had been cleared.
 The lessee was then allowed to purchase the leased land at a minimum cost of £1 per acre.

 The Scrub Lands Act was not a great success, because hand-clearing the mallee was very difficult.
 However it did create for the first time a different relationship between Government and farmer: while annual licences to cultivate land were not new, the long-term landlord/tenant relationship, the opportunity to purchase by deferred payment, and the government control over the use that farmers made of the land, were new to the colony.